Best Leather Conditioners (Review & Buying Guide) in 2022

 Our reviews are driven by a combination of hands-on testing, expert input, “wisdom of the crowd” assessments from actual buyers, and our own expertise.
 We always aim to offer genuine, accurate guides to help you find the best picks.

-We chose a range of leather cleaning and conditioning products for this review, from dedicated cleaners and conditioners to new products that do it all on leather, vinyl, and rubber.
-We already had a few personal leather care favorites in our collection, so we purchased a couple of new all-in-one products, and received some samples directly from the biggest names in the business.
+We chose a range of leather cleaning and conditioning products for this review, from dedicated cleaners and conditioners, to new products that do it all on leather, vinyl, and rubber.
+We already had a few favorites in our collection, but also purchased a couple of new all-in-one products, and received some samples directly from the biggest names in the business.

-We tried out the lot on the leather interior of a 1987 Mitsubishi Starion.
-Since it was time for a deep interior clean and detail, all the seats came out of the car and went up on sawhorses and service carts.
-The last time this car had no seats was on an assembly line back in Japan!
+We tested the lot on the leather interior of the author’s personal 1987 Mitsubishi Starion.
+And since it was time for an interior spring cleaning, all the seats came out of the car and went up on sawhorses and service carts—the last time this car had no seats was when it was first on the assembly line in Nagoya, Japan!

 The upholstery is a blend of pigmented leather and matching vinyl.
-Burgundy was big in the Eighties, and Mitsubishi put plenty of it into their flagship turbo specialty sports coupe.
-We’ve always used a separate cleaner and conditioner on these seats over the years, but we were amazed at how well the new all-in-one products performed.
+Burgundy was big in the eighties, and Mitsubishi put plenty of it into its flagship sports coupe.
+We’ve always used a separate cleaner and conditioner on these seats, but decided to try out the new all-in-one products to see how they performed.

 Finished, Pigmented, or Coated

-Automakers have been using various combinations of pigments, dyes, and protective coatings on car leather for over a century, and this type of leather is collectively referred to as finished.
-Premium semi-aniline or top grain leather is the least processed of the bunch, with only a thin coating on top of natural texture.
-Thicker synthetic coatings are often embossed with a simulated grain to add a more natural look and feel to lower-quality leather.
+There are also various combinations of pigments, dyes, and protective coatings on car leather, and this type of leather is collectively referred to as finished.
+Premium semi-aniline or top grain leather is the least processed of the bunch, with only a thin coating on top of the natural texture.

 Aniline or Natural Leather